10 things to know about Paul Delvaux

 After the Germans occupied Belgium from the spring of 1940, Delvaux refused to exhibit his art publicly.
 The works he painted under occupation depict the despair he witnessed first-hand.

-One of Delvaux’s best-known images from the period, Sleeping Venus, painted in 1944 and now in the Tate collection, was executed as bombs rained down on Brussels at night.
+One of Delvaux’s best-known images from the period, Sleeping Venus, from 1944 and now in the Tate collection, was painted while Brussels was being bombed.
 Referring to the work’s depiction of women wailing in despair behind a sleeping goddess, Delvaux said: ‘I wanted to express this anguish in the picture, contrasted with the calm of the Venus.’
-In 2014 Christie’s sold another of Delvaux’s wartime depictions of Venus, La Vénus endormie (1943), for £1,986,500.
+Other depictions of the Venus painted during the war include La Vénus endormie from 1943.

 He offended a future Pope

 Delvaux steadily gained international recognition after the war.
-He was invited to take part in the 1954 Venice Biennale, where his Crucifixion (1953), showing Christ on the cross as a skeleton between two other crucified skeletons, caused Cardinal Roncalli (the future Pope John XXIII) to condemn them as heretical and ban the clergy from attending the show.
+He was invited to take part in the 1954 Venice Biennale, where his Crucifixion (1953), showing the skeletons of Christ on the cross alongside the crucified Good and Unrepentant thieves, caused Cardinal Roncalli (the future Pope John XXIII) to condemn them as heretical and ban the clergy from attending the show.

 The artist said of his work, ‘Skeletons magnify the very structure of life itself, with all those admirable lines like the bars of cages through which the light sheds vivifying rays.’